Omar Beckles: Shrewsbury Town

 Beckles joined League One side Shrewsbury Town for an undisclosed fee in August 2017, signing a three-year deal.
 Initially used mostly as a substitute or rotation player, he broke into the first-team on a regular basis playing as a left-back following a long-term injury to Junior Brown, and scored his first goal for the club in a 2−1 away victory at Bristol Rovers on 3 February 2018.

+He finished the season in the League One team of the year.

 After making 80 league appearances and scoring six league goals, Beckles left the club on 13 August 2020 after deciding to not renew his contract.

 Crewe Alexandra

-On 4 September 2020, Crewe Alexandra announced Beckles had agreed a one year deal with a 12-month option.
+On 4 September 2020, Crewe Alexandra announced Beckles had agreed a one-year deal with a 12-month option.
 He made his Crewe debut in a 3–2 victory at Bolton Wanderers in an EFL Trophy group game on 8 September 2020.
 On 3 October 2020, Beckles caused Crewe's League One game at Oxford United to be postponed after he reported a positive diagnosis of COVID-19 disease on the morning of the match.
-He scored his first goal for Crewe, opening the scoring in a 2-0 win over former club Accrington Stanley, at Gresty Road on 23 February 2021.
+He scored his first goal for Crewe, opening the scoring in a 2–0 win over former club Accrington Stanley, at Gresty Road on 23 February 2021.
 On 13 May 2021, Crewe announced that it had offered Beckles a new contract.